A patchy-particle 3-dimensional octagonal quasicrystal: Results

-One way to potentially assess the quality of the quasiperiodic order is to measure the phason strain (it is zero for a perfectly quasiperiodic structure) \cite{Engel15}.
-This analysis requires a ``lifting'' of the particle coordinates to 5 dimensions in a reverse of the ``cut-and-project'' process that can be used to generate an ideal 3D octagonal quasicrystal.
-However, in the current examples, this mapping is ill-defined due to the ubiquitous presence of edge dislocations in the quasicrystalline planes (the Burgers vectors for these dislocations never have any component in the periodic direction).
-Their presence is suggested by the bending of lines of bonds in the illustrated clusters, but can be more definitively located using the methods of Refs.\ \cite{Korkidi13,Sandbrink14} (see Section S8a).
-It may well be that these dislocations provide an additional source of entropy that helps to stabilize the quasicrystals.
+One way to potentially assess the quality of the quasiperiodic order is to measure the phason strain (it is zero for a perfectly quasiperiodic structure).\cite{Engel15} This analysis requires a ``lifting'' of the particle coordinates to 5 dimensions in a reverse of the ``cut-and-project'' process that can be used to generate an ideal 3D octagonal quasicrystal.
+However, in the current examples, this mapping is ill-defined due to the ubiquitous presence of edge dislocations in the quasicrystalline planes.